 WHAT CAN BE FUNDED?

 Any activity or event that boosts public awareness of the positive role of research in society – particularly among young people – is eligible for funding.

 EU-funded researchers are encouraged to contribute and interact as much as possible with visitors by displaying their projects and promoting the use of research.

 The funding covers any expenses linked to the organisation of a research outreach event.
 It can cover the preparation of such event, on an awareness campaign, pre-events, the event itself, and the assessment of its impact.
 These activities may include:

 - hands-on experiments conducted by researchers

 - science shows with public participation

-- "researchers' dating"(meet researchers and ask them questions)
+- "researchers' speed dating"(meet researchers and ask them questions)

-- competitions (science quizzes, games, puzzles, photo and art contests, etc.)
+- competitions (such as science quizzes, games, puzzles, photo and art contests, etc.)